f5alliances/f5_provisioner/docker/README.md

 # Pre-Requisites
 This provisioner is run using Ansible on AWS.
 To run the provisioner you will need the following
-- Docker Community Edition or above.
+- [Docker](https://docs.docker.com/install/) Community Edition or above
 - An account on [AWS](https://aws.amazon.com/)

 # Build Lab